victorskl/node-tute/04-amplify/README.md

 TODO to myself: may be, I will experiment this stack migration to Amplify workflow, sometime later!

 ### Amplify Console
-- (Didn't look at it closely), but it is just fronting :point_up: CLI counterpart and design-fit CI/CD workflow setup for what might end up serverless backend stack for your Amplify App.
+- (Didn't look at it closely), but it is just fronting ☝️ CLI counterpart and design-fit CI/CD workflow setup for what might end up serverless backend stack for your Amplify App.
 Sort of Lightsail, but for your own developed App stack, conceptually, you-know-what-i-mean :smile_cat:.
 - https://aws.amazon.com/amplify/console/
 - https://docs.aws.amazon.com/amplify/latest/userguide/welcome.html